kareni3/ontology_metrics_analysis_tool/README.md

 - download vocabularies in rdf or owl format
 - create folder ./vocabularies in ./collectVocabularies folder
 - put all versions of each vocabulary into ./vocabularies/{vocabulary_name} (you can find examples here https://drive.google.com/drive/folders/1PriRBtywgzUX9tGJ9QAPcaVPgRZ__Ibx?usp=sharing )
-- name vocabularies by pattern (if it is possible): yyyy-mm-dd
+- name vocabularies by pattern: yyyy-mm-dd.{rdf/n3/...}

 ### Run ./startApp.py

-After running XML and CSV files of the metrics will be created in root directory with the program.
+After running, XML and CSV files of the metrics will be created in root directory with the program.
 These files are creating from vocabularies in ./vocabularies directory.

 ### How to work with scipVocabularies.txt ?